KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 This article describes the KeyboardKit device utilities.

-KeyboardKit has device-related features that can help customize your keyboard for various devices.
+KeyboardKit has device-related features that can help customize your keyboard for various device types, orientations and screen sizes.

-Although you should avoid designing for a specific device, orientation, or screen size, some features do need these considerations.
+Although you should avoid targeting a specific device, orientation, or screen size, some keyboard features require these considerations.